 Perhaps this insight offers us a clue as what things might protect us as pastors from slipping into abusive patterns and mentalities.
 So brother/sister pastor, may I humbly propose six thoughts that may safeguard us a little:

 2) Your role is to be obedient to God’s instructions, not to maintain a particular attitude or mental zone.
-When Jesus began his teaching ministry, Matthew’s gospel summarizes his first message not as “change your mindset and then the kingdom of God will come.”
-Rather he said “change your mindset BECAUSE the kingdom of God has come near and is at hand.”
-Knowing that God is on the case can give us confidence to “just do what he tells you.”
+When Jesus began his teaching ministry, Matthew’s gospel summarizes his first message not as “Change your mindset and then the kingdom of God will come.”
+Rather he said “Change your mindset BECAUSE the kingdom of God has come near and is at hand.”
+Knowing that God is on the case can give us confidence to “Just do whatever he tells you.”
 This is what Mary tells the servants at the wedding in Cana.
 In this story the servants set us an example.
 They just do what they have been told to do.
 Jesus works the miracle!

-4) Even you are just one part of the body – even if the body is sick – even if a team dynamic has not yet emerged, you are only one part.
+4) Even you are just one part of the body – even if the body is sick – even if your colleagues or board are delinquent – or if you’re in a situation where a team dynamic has not yet emerged, you are still only one part, and can bring no more than your own contribution.
+It takes a board to be board, a team to play team, and a community to be community.
+Just take responsibility for the integrity of what you are bringing.
+But there is a balance here…

-6) Though this may sound very un-theological, acting is reacting!
+6) This may sound very un-theological, but acting is reacting!
 It’s all about what happens on the way, between players.
 In other words if your leadership does not display itself well, relationally, then it’s not Jesus-like leadership.
 How you respond to people is, potentially, one of the key things that Our Father is interested in from his vantage point as our author and perfecter.

-At the end of the day, though we who are senior pastors may like to see ourselves in the role of the captain or the romantic lead, and while the things we bring to the table and to the stage are certainly a vital contribution to the body, even as the leader we are in the end not the star.
+At the end of the day, though we who are senior pastors may like to see ourselves in the role of the Captain or the Romantic Lead, and while the things we bring to the table and to the stage are certainly a vital contribution to the body, even as the leader we are in the end not the star.
 Jesus is the Captain.
 His are the commands.
 We are all his supporting actors.
-And we must all be ensemble players.
+And for a godly outcome we must all be ensemble players.